bain-cs111/bain-cs111.github.io/pages/resources/zoom.md

 We will have different zoom links for different kinds of activities.
 All zoom links corresponding to lectures, office hours, and labs will be made available via Canvas

 ## Recording (Audio / Video)
-We **will** be recording all sessions during regularly scheduled class time.
+We **will** be recording all Zoom sessions during if they are held during scheduled class time.
 We WILL NOT be recording office hours or lab sessions in order to protect students' privacy.

 ## Etiquette
 To ensure a smooth lecture experience for everyone, we’ll need to follow some simple guidelines.